Word@Work, Let God's Word energise your working day!

 Matthew 23:15

 There is something infectiously attractive about a person who is very enthusiastic about what they believe, especially if they are willing to sacrifice everything for it.
 We tend to think that their sincerity is a mark of authenticity.
-It is a common impression given by successful sales people.
-The unseen logic is that because they are so committed, and they are nice people, then their product must be excellent.
+It is a persuasive persona cultured by successful salespeople.
+The unseen logic is that because they are so committed, and they are nice people, then their product or project must be excellent.

 Swearing Blind